Pink-Crab/WP_PSR16_Cache/README.md

 ## Changelog
+* 2.0.3 - Fixed missing wp filesystem include
+* 2.0.2 - Readme formatting, added in additional tests for 100% coverage.
+* 2.0.1 - Fixed trailin comma issue in File_Cache and setup all github CI workflows.
 * 2.0.0 - Moved to composer and switched to using WP_FileSystem over raw PHP functions.
-* 2.0.1 - Fixed trailin comma issue in File_Cache and setup all github CI workflows.
-* 2.0.2 - Readme formatting, added in additional tests for 100% coverage.